 Admiring the stunning views might be enough for you.
-Or, if you are very much into action and adventure, you could immerse yourself into Scottish nature by enjoying any number of outdoor escapades.
+Or, if you are very much into action and adventure, you could immerse yourself in nature by enjoying a variety of outdoor escapades.

 Explore Scotland’s lochs, coasts and rivers in a number of ways.
 Popular activities include kayaking, stand-up paddle boarding, windsurfing and sailing.
 Lochs are great for watersports like these as many of them are sheltered, such as Loch Lomond.
 You’ll also find watersports centres all around the country.